gitter-badger/ethvtx/rtfd/tutorial.md

 `embark_contracts` is an object filled with contracts instance from Embark.

 `preloaded_contracts` is an array of contract names you want to load when instantiating.

+`web3_loader` is a custom web3 fetcher.

+And the last argument is the configuration (which is optional).

 Your instance is ready to be run, but you can still tweak your store before running it.